abcdesktopio/docs/opsdocs/docs/setup/dockermode.md

-# abcdesktop.io for Non-cluster hosts
+# Install abcdesktop.io for non-cluster hosts

-abcdesktop.io support Non-cluster hosts and kubernetes cluster hosts.
-In this section we will study how abcdesktop.io works in Non-cluster hosts with only one dockerd installed.
-The abcdesktop.io for Non-cluster hosts is recommended for personal use, all applications container are created on the same host.
+abcdesktop.io support non-cluster hosts and kubernetes cluster hosts.
+In this section we will study how abcdesktop.io works in non-cluster hosts with only one dockerd installed.
+The abcdesktop.io for non-cluster hosts is recommended for personal use, all containers are hosted on the same host.

 In all configuration, the abcdesktop.io infrastructure uses six containers, each container has a specific role :